Last updated on December 14th, 2025

 Campgrounds at Valley of Fire State Park

-If being close to restaurants isn’t a big deal to you, or you just want an unplugged night out in nature, check out one of Valley of Fire’s campgrounds!
+If being close to restaurants isn’t a big deal to you, or you just want an unplugged night out in nature, check out one of Valley of Fire’s campgrounds for a great place to stay!

-The park is home to two regular campgrounds, Arch Rock Campground and Atlatl Rock Campground.
+The park is home to two regular campgrounds, Arch Rock Campground and Atlatl Rock Campground near the west entrance.
 Both of which are first-come, first-served, so plan to arrive early to snag a spot!
-These campgrounds have water, grills, restrooms, and showers.
+These campgrounds have water, grills, covered picnic tables, restrooms, and showers.
 And the spots are $20/night, but if you need utility hook ups, it’ll be $10 more/night.
+RV sites are available, and we especially love that the picnic areas are covered.

 They do have three group areas you can camp at, holding up to 45 people each.
 These can be reserved in advance by calling the park.